Is It Possible To Change Your Social Security Number?

 Your Social Security number (SSN) is unique and one of the few things that should stay the same for your entire life.
-But that’s not always the case.
+But what happens if your SSN has been stolen or compromised?

 Unfortunately, getting a new SSN isn’t always a possibility.
-And if it is, there are still hoops to jump through in order to get your new number.
+And if it is, there are hoops you’ll need to jump through in order to get your new number.

 In this guide, we'll cover everything you need to know about when, why, and how to change your SSN.